snap-stanford/snap-python/doc/source/reference/GenStar.rst

 GenStar
 '''''''''''

-.. function:: GenStar (GraphType, Nodes, IsDir=true)
+.. function:: GenStar (GraphType, Nodes, IsDir=True)

 Generates a graph with star topology.
 Node id 0 is in the center and then links to all other nodes.